A Case Study in Diagnostic Failure

 The Bottom Line

-I have POTS, Hashimoto's thyroiditis, and chronic tick-borne infections (Lyme, Babesia, Bartonella) that may be exacerbating both conditions.
+I have likely had a chronic Bartonella infection that was undetected for years, potentially exacerbating POTS and further driving autoimmunity like Hashimoto's.
 These diagnoses were delayed by years because healthcare operated reactively—testing only what symptoms suggested, never looking at the complete picture.

 Better use of analytical tools and preventative diagnostics rather than reactionary methods improves healthcare outcomes.
 Function Health proved this with my case: comprehensive testing plus AI-powered interpretation caught what five years of conventional care missed.